Senior Tory MP accuses No10 of blackmailing rebellious backbenchers considering vote of no confidence

 William Wragg, chairman of the Commons Public Administration and Constitutional Affairs Committee, said he has received reports of conduct amounting to "blackmail".

+The Prime Minister told reporters on Thursday he had seen “no evidence” to support the allegations.

-It came as it was reported Sue Gray has found the email from a senior official to PM’s principle private secretary Martin Reynolds warning him the May 20 party should not go ahead.
+It came as it was reported Sue Gray has found the email from a senior official to Prime Minister’s principle private secretary Martin Reynolds warning him the May 20 party should not go ahead.

 The email is believed to have been copied to an official in Mr Reynolds’s office and to Mr Johnson’s former senior aide Dominic Cummings, who has accused the Prime Minister of lying over his accounts given around the Downing Street garden party.